AElfProject/AElf/docs/tutorials/dapp/smartContractHelloWorld.md

 It's a simple contract that defines one method **Hello** and one type **HelloReturn**.
 We won't go through every detail of the definition, for this you can check out the [Smart Contract section](../../Contract/main.md) of this Gitbook.

+Note: the definition contains **no logic**, at build time when running

 **Implementation**: the implementation is located in the **src/HelloWorldContract** folder, it contains two important files: the **state** and the **service implementation**.

 ```csharp